ericproffitt/TopicModelsVB.jl/README.md

 topic 8: *Mathematics*

-Now let's take a look at the correlations between topics
+Now let's take a look at the topic-covariance matrix
 ```julia
 model.sigma